Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Making Sex A Priority

-After five months of commuting we grew tired of it, so we fixed up our home and put it on the market—and it sold in five days!
+After five months of commuting we grew tired of it.
+So we fixed up our home and put it on the market.
+It sold in five days!
 Then we frantically had to figure out where to move just a few weeks before the wedding.
-In addition to this, we had two books due in this time frame along with our regular parenting responsibilities and speaking schedule.
+In addition to this, we had two books due in this time frame.
+This was happening along with our regular parenting responsibilities and speaking schedule.
 If any couple could claim no time for sex, we’d be in the running.
 Yet in all of this we have amazingly been able to keep the home fires burning.
 How?
 We chose to make sex a priority.

-When scheduling demands first began appearing, we happened to be in the car driving to some obligation and began to talk over the situation.
+When scheduling demands first began appearing, we happened to be in the car driving to some obligation.
+We began to talk over the situation.
 At first I (Pam) was a little frustrated and a bit melodramatic.

-“Bill, I’m going to call the publisher and tell them I can’t write a book about sex if I am not going to have any while I write it!”
+“Bill, I’m going to call the publisher.
+I’m going to tell them I can’t write a book about sex if I am not going to have any while I write it!”

 “Pam,” my husband replied calmly, “I can see why you might feel that way.
 We have always been authentic in our writing.
 I don’t know about you, but I’d like to try to fan the flame of our love life instead of bailing out on the project.”

 “You know, Bill, this is where many couples are at.
 No time for sex.
-I was watching some talk show in my hotel room last week, and the host was saying that most Americans should cut their commitments in half if they wanted to get a sex life back again.”
+I was watching a talk show in my hotel room last week.
+And the host was saying that most Americans should cut their commitments in half if they wanted to get a sex life back again.”

 “True.
 But this time it seems more difficult.”